JacobUns/DND-Brain/R'ellanthas/Religion/Pantheon of R'Ellanthas.md

 ##### Gods
 It is theorised that Gods or Idols were created through the use of [[Arawai]]'s power, but as worship of the Draconic faiths has fallen to disrepute so too has the common knowledge of who or what these [[#Deity|deities]] may have been.
 Scraps of history shared by the Arcandor Academy seem to indicate at least one name of a Draconic [[#Deity]]; [[Vol, the Deathless Martyr]].
 It is secretly theorised that [[Erador]] may have had a hand in the creation of a new god with [[Arawai]] and that they therefore may continue to exist.
 ##### Faiths
-With the destruction of the Draconic race during The Ending War, the faiths associated were banned from being practised by the races that remained.
+With the destruction of the Draconic race during The [[Ending War]], the faiths associated were banned from being practised by the races that remained.
 Any worship of these faiths is subject to discipline by the [[Guardians of Il'Mondum]].
 ###### Summary

 | **Faith Name**                | **Tenants, Principles and Values** | **Suggested Domain(s)**                                                                       | Suggested Oath(s)                      | **Common Symbol**            | Type           |